Best JASIST Paper Award

 - Scientific and professional quality of the research, review, development work, methods of inquiry, etc. (competent, valid, replicable, etc.); and

-- Scholarship embodied in the presentation, explanations, interpretations, and discussions (researched, documented, balanced, critical, etc.).
+- Scholarship embodied in the presentation, explanations, interpretations, and discussions as evidenced by the connection with prior research in both literature review and discussion.

 - Presentation Quality

-- Use of clear, concise, comprehensible, and jargon-free language (ease and pleasure of reading); and
+- Use of clear, concise, comprehensible, and jargon-free language (ease and pleasure of reading).

 The JASIST Editorial Board is responsible for nominating papers for this award.